ajfisher/node-pixel/README.md

 #### Option 2: NPM

+_This doesn't work yet until I release it - use the above method_

 This will put everything in the node_modules folder and will include the firmware so you just need to know where to look to find it.